Skip to main content

 Directive on Empowering Consumers for the Green Transition

-Commission proposal of 30 March 2022, with supporting documents
+Commission proposal (March 2022), with impact assessment and other supporting documents

 Circular Economy

-Over the last decades, rising consumption around the globe has increased pressure on the environment, climate change and created greater competition for resources.
+Rising consumption around the globe is increasing pressure on the environment, climate change and is creating greater competition for resources.
 The demand for resources makes our industry and society also dependent on imports and vulnerable to high prices and market volatility.
 Several EU policies aim to address these challenges and promote a more sustainable, resource-efficient and circular economy, in particular via the implementation of the EU Circular Economy Action Plan.

 Integrating the consumer perspective into the circular economy is key.
 This is linked to elements such as the optimal lifetime and durability of products and the easy repair, upgrade, disassemble and recycling of products.
 It is also linked to giving products a second life by selling them in the second hand market.
-Increasing the utilisation rate of products can also be achieved through renting/leasing models.
+Increasing the utilisation rate of products can also be achieved through renting or leasing models.
 It is also related to the provision of clear, credible and relevant information to consumers to allow them to make informed purchasing choices and contribute to this transition.
-DG Justice and Consumers commissioned an EU wide behavioural study to further look into the consumer angle of this area.

 Behavioural Study on Consumers’ Engagement in the Circular Economy